pawanpaudel93/othent-vue-components/README.md

 - `userInfoAvatarSize` (default: "3em"): The size of the avatar displayed in the user info section.
 - `loginButtonHeight` (default: "3em"): The height of the login button.
 - `loginButtonWidth` (default: "fit-content"): The width of the login button.
-- `loginButtonfontSize` (default: "medium"): The font size of the login button text.
+- `loginButtonFontSize` (default: "medium"): The font size of the login button text.
 - `loginButtonLogoHeight` (default: 24): The height of the logo displayed on the login button.
 - `loginButtonColor` (default: black): The text color of the login button.
 - `loginButtonBackgroundColor` (default: #fff): The background color of the login button.
 - `loginButtonLogoWidth` (default: 44): The width of the logo displayed on the login button.
 - `logoutButtonHeight` (default: "100%"): The height of the logout button.
 - `logoutButtonWidth` (default: "100%"): The width of the logout button.
-- `logoutButtonfontSize` (default: "normal"): The font size of the logout button text.
+- `logoutButtonFontSize` (default: "normal"): The font size of the logout button text.
 - `logoutButtonColor` (default: "#f44336"): The text color of the logout button.
 - `logoutButtonBackgroundColor` (default: #fff): The background color of the logout button.